Edit

 Capabilities

-As part of the public preview, the security agent offers two primary capabilities to help makers secure their Power Pages sites:
+As part of the public preview, the security agent offers these primary capabilities to help makers secure their Power Pages sites:

 • Automated security scan

-Every two weeks, the agent runs a scheduled scan using the OWASP ZAP engine to detect common vulnerabilities across 37 predefined security rules.
-These include misconfigured headers, XSS risks, and exposed server information.
-When issues are found, the agent generates alerts and presents guided mitigation workflows to help makers resolve them.
+Every two weeks, the agent runs a scheduled scan by using the OWASP ZAP engine to detect common vulnerabilities across 37 predefined security rules.
+These rules include misconfigured headers, XSS risks, and exposed server information.
+When the agent finds problems, it generates alerts and presents guided mitigation workflows to help makers resolve them.

 • Site traffic monitoring